jasonm23/onlisp-markdown/onlisp.md

 ---

-If we use compose as the operator, we get a function representing the compo- sition of the arguments, but without the explicit funcalls that were needed when compose was deﬁned as a function.
+If we use compose as the operator, we get a function representing the composition of the arguments, but without the explicit funcalls that were needed when compose was deﬁned as a function.
 For example,

 ```